 OFFENSE: Weapons, drugs, or substances portrayed to be drugs or paraphernalia, under the influence of any illegal substances or inhalant, violation of prescription/non-prescription medication policy, extortion, false fire alarms, possession of a caustic substance.
 Threat to school or general population.
 In possession of/under the influence of alcohol.
 CONSEQUENCE: Long-term to maximum suspension Allowed by law: full calendar year.
-Police intervention/citation will be issued.
+Police intervention.